cosmofur/EX716/README.md

            External hardware  ports would include 48-64 pin package.
-                    24 bit data bus (could be serialized or split into 3 read cycles of 8 bits) as the most common 'instruction read' is a 8b optcode followed by 16b paramater.
+                    24 bit data bus (could be serialized or split into 3 read cycles of 8 bits) as the most common 'instruction read' is a 8b opcode followed by 16b parameter.
 Normal memory reads would use 16b 16 bit address bus.
-                    A possible external page register could be tied to an IO chanel to provide some sort of larger memory. read/write/ready Flags: To support external memory
+                    A possible external page register could be tied to an IO channel to provide some sort of larger memory. read/write/ready Flags: To support external memory
                     Data/Memory Flag: To support specialized Data CAST POLL instructions Chip Disable Flag: To support DMA hardware.